SukkaW/OpenCore-Document-zh_Hans/source/9-nvram.md

  **Failsafe**: `false`
  **Description**: Permits overwriting firmware variables from `nvram.plist`.

- *Note*: Only variables accessible from the operating system will be overwritten.
+ *注*：Only variables accessible from the operating system will be overwritten.

 ### 5. `LegacySchema`
  **Type**: `plist dict`